 There is virtually a limitless array of Bluetooth devices that you can hook up to your Dell laptop.
-Whether you need a wireless keyboard, printer or mouse, Bluetooth has created a gadget that will connect seamlessly with your Windows Vista operating system [source: Bluetooth].
+Whether it's a wireless keyboard, headset, portable speaker, printer or mouse, Bluetooth technology will allow you to connect the device seamlessly with your Windows operating system.
 To start getting the most out of your laptop and Bluetooth device, you must pair the two.
-There are slightly different steps required to pair different devices.
 Read the steps listed below for an overview of how to connect Bluetooth to your Dell laptop.

 If you can't connect the laptop to the device, check that:

-- The device is within 30 feet (10 meters) of the computer [source: Dell].
+- The device is within 3 feet of the computer.